Tenali Ramakrishna (film): Plot

 The Bahmani Sultanate then sends the courtesan Krishnasani to Hampi.
 With her acclaimed dancing skills, she manages to attract the attention of Krishnadevaraya, who finds himself besotted by her wit and sensuousness.
 He issues orders that anyone who enters his private chamber will be beheaded and spends time with Krishnasani for months.
 Timmarusu and Ramakrishna learn that the Sultans are planning to take advantage of the King's inaccessibility and will soon launch a combined attack on Hampi.
-Worried at the state of affairs, Ramakrishna ignores the King's order and enters his abode dressed as a woman, but he is ignored and expelled from the kingdom.
+Worried about the state of affairs, Ramakrishna ignores the King's order and enters his abode dressed as a woman, but is ignored and expelled from the kingdom.

 Meanwhile, Krishnadevaraya's wife Tirumala Devi falls seriously ill, and he finally realises his mistakes.
 Once the King is back at his palace, Ramakrishna manages to enter Krishnasani's chamber again, this time under the guise of a saint.
 He catches her red-handed with her gang of spies, and signals to the hidden soldiers to surround her.
 She kills herself preferring a dignified death.
 Ramakrishna wishes to leave for Delhi to convince Emperor Babur not to send his elephantry to support the Sultanate in the war.

 Ramakrishna reaches Delhi and meets Babur in the guise of an aged fakir.
 He sings his praises until he empties all the gold coins Babur has.
 Babur invites him to his palace to gift him properly.
 Ramakrishna goes to Babur's palace.
 He introduces himself as one of the innocent citizens of the Vijayanagara empire who will suffer if Babur extends his support to the unjust Sultanate.
 Babur is convinced and calls his elephantry back.
 Dismayed at the sudden turn of events, the Sultanate calls off the war.
 Krishnadevaraya learns about Ramakrishna's efforts in stopping the war from Timmarusu.
 Remorseful, Krishnadevaraya invites Ramakrishna to rejoin the court; he gladly agrees.